delan/www.azabani.com/drafts/meet-the-css-highlight-pseudos.md

 [CSS pseudo spec]: https://drafts.csswg.org/css-pseudo/

 ::highlight() and the custom highlight API shipped in Chromium 105, thanks to the work by members[^1] of the Microsoft Edge team.
-These features are also available in Safari 14.1 (iOS 14.5) as an experimental feature (Highlight API).
+They are also available in Safari 14.1 (including iOS 14.5) as an experimental feature (Highlight API).
-You can enable them in the Develop menu, or for iOS, under Settings > Safari > Advanced.
+You can enable that feature in the Develop menu, or for iOS, under Settings > Safari > Advanced.

 [^1]: Dan, Fernando, Sanket, Luis, Bo, and anyone else I missed.